 After a day exploring, windsurfing, shopping, dining, swimming, sunbathing, cycling or just feeling the cobbles under your feet, return to the welcome of this charming holiday cottage in lovely Whitstable.

 Three bedrooms: 1 x king-size double, 1 x double (access from one side only), 1 x children's bunks.
 Bathroom with bath, shower over bath, basin and WC.
 Kitchen with breakfast bar.
-Dining area with sitting area with sofa bed and gas woodburner-effect fire.
+Dining area with sitting area and gas woodburner-effect fire.

 About the location